 Chocolate Peanut Butter Diamonds

-Courtesy of Milk Bar’s Christina Tosi, these crispy, chocolate-topped peanut butter bars require no baking whatsoever: just pop the whole pan in the freezer for 40 minutes to firm up.
+Courtesy of Milk Bar’s Christina Tosi, think of these as your homemade alternative to the requisite box of chocolates.
+These crispy, chocolate-topped peanut butter bars require no baking whatsoever: just pop the whole pan in the freezer for 40 minutes to firm up.

 Chocolate Chip Cookies

 No surprises here: this recipe for chocolate chip cookies, courtesy of Chef Sarah McIntosh of Austin’s Épicerie, is as classic as they get.
-Dunk ‘em in cold milk, or—if you wish—serve with a cheeky glass of port.
+Dunk ‘em in cold milk, or—if you wish—serve with a cheeky glass of port as a nightcap.

 Olive Oil Cake with Brûléed Stone Fruit and Chantilly Cream

-With a buttery-yet-light crumb and subtle grassy flavor, olive oil cake always feels a little bit more elevated than its buttery counterpart.
+With a buttery-yet-light crumb and subtle grassy flavor, olive oil cake always feels a little bit more luxe than its buttery counterpart.
 Chef Susana Querejazu of Lutie's, a restaurant at Austin’s Commodore Perry Estate, bumps things up even further with brûléed stone fruit and hand-whipped chantilly cream.
-If stone fruit isn’t available where you live, feel free to use whatever’s in season.
+If stone fruit isn’t available at the store, feel free to use whatever’s easily accessible and in season.

 Ready to Cook?